 *Exception: Purchases by means of funds that belonged to the “Errungenschaftsbeteiligung”, provided that the “Eigengut” can be proven.

 Restitution of retirement assets in case of death?

 Before you definitely make the purchase, one final note: check whether your pension fund offers a restitution of the retirement assets and voluntary purchases.
 If it does not offer a restitution, you must be aware that voluntary purchases are lost if you die before retirement.
 This is because the retirement capital (including voluntary purchases) is then used to finance the widow’s and orphan’s pension.
 As a rule, these pensions are not improved by voluntary purchases (often a fixed percentage of the last insured salary and not in relation to the retirement capital).

-*The 1e collective foundation established by finpension yourpension generally offers a full restitution on the saved retirement assets (in addition to any pensions).
+*The 1e collective foundation established by finpension usually offers a full restitution on the saved retirement assets (in addition to any pensions).